Leapsome/ab2ft_stripe/README.md

 ```

 See [the original Fivetran repository](https://github.com/fivetran/dbt_stripe)
-for configuration of the downstream Fivetran model.
+for the configuration of the downstream Fivetran model.

 ### Database support